 Using the initial level of democracy as prior knowledge results in four groups, as indicated in the right panel.
 The demo-prior has two major impacts comparing with the geoprior.
-It combines the "late-transition" group (group 4 in geo-prior) with the "progressive-
+It combines the "late-transition" group (group 4 in geo-prior) with the "progressivetransition" group (group 5 in geo-prior) to form a bigger and boarder "progressive-transition" group.
+Furthermore, Portugal and Spain are no longer categorized as "flawed-democracy" countries, but rather as "progressive-transition" group in a boarder sense.